matthewelsom/Project-JekyllStyleguide/_docs/about/03-maturity.md

 ___

 <span class="sg_label retired">Retired</span>
+.

-- Pattern is no longer fit for purpose, it should not be used in production.
+- Pattern is no longer fit for purpose
-- Pattern will be removed from the Style Guide in due course.
+- It should be removed from production, and will be removed from the Style Guide in due course.